CodyNicholson/Backend_Development_Notes/Software_Development_Process/Requirements_Engineering/wheredoRequirementsComeFrom.md

-Requirements come from:
+#Where do Requirements Come From?

-Stakeholders
+###Stakeholders

-Application domain - If the software is for a bank it will have different regulations than software for a school
+###Application domain - If the software is for a bank it will have different regulations than software for a school

-Documentation - Notes/Books
+###Documentation - Notes/Books